Optimization Proxies using Limited Labeled Data and Training Time -- A Semi-Supervised Bayesian Neural Network Approach: Numerical Results and Discussion

 {

 }

-To demonstrate the effectiveness of the proposed BNN learning methods, we conduct simulation studies on both our models and the \texttt{ML4OPF} models using an M1 Max CPU with 32\,GB RAM, without any GPU.
-This setup highlights performance improvements due to the learning mechanism rather than computational power.
-We propose two classes of different models as: \begin{itemize} \item \textbf{Supervised BNN and Supervised BNN SvP}: Standard BNN learning with labeled data, utilizing mean prediction and Selection via Posterior (SvP), respectively.
-The network uses \texttt{ReLU} activation and \textbf{no} \emph{bound repair layer}. \item \textbf{Sandwich BNN and Sandwich BNN SvP}: The proposed Sandwich BNN trained with labeled and unlabeled data as discussed in Section~\ref{sec:method}.
-Unsupervised training utilizes four times the number of labeled data samples.
-The network uses \texttt{ReLU} activation and \textbf{no} \emph{bound repair layer}. \end{itemize} Importantly, we intentionally keep the BNN architecture unoptimized, constructing it using four different sub-networks (one for each of the four ACOPF outputs: real power generation, reactive power generation, voltage magnitude, and voltage angle).
+Importantly, we intentionally keep the BNN architecture unoptimized, constructing it using four different sub-networks (one for each of the four ACOPF outputs: real power generation, reactive power generation, voltage magnitude, and voltage angle).
 Each sub-network has \texttt{two hidden layers} with the number of hidden neurons equal to \texttt{2~$\times$~input size}.
 In the \textit{Sup} stage of the Sandwich BNN, both weights and biases are updated, whereas in the \textit{UnSup} stage, only the weights are modified via SVI.
 Best model out of five random trials is selected.

 Tables \ref{tab:my_label_case57} and \ref{tab:my_label_case118} present the comparative performance of different methods for solving the ACOPF problem on the `case57' and `case118' test cases, containing 57 and 118 nodes, respectively.
 For 'case57', the Sandwich BNN SvP method achieves the best Max Eq. performance (\textbf{0.027}), outperforming all other methods, including the standard Sandwich BNN, without compromising other metrics.
 All the methods proposed in this paper outperform the best DNN results, typically achieved with the LD+MAE model (last row in the tables).
-Similar trends are observed for the `case118' as well.\footnote{See Appendix \ref{app:results} for similar tabular results and discussion of trends on larger test instances.}
+Similar trends are observed for the `case118' as well.\footnote{See Appendix \ref{app:results} for similar tabular results and discussion of trends on larger test instances.} It is important to contextualize the significance of these numerical improvements.
+In ACOPF problems, cost values are in USD, with the mean cost for `case118' being \$97,000 or 9.7 in the per-unit system.
+Therefore, a 1\% Gap corresponds to an expected difference of \$970 across the testing instances.
+A `Max Eq.' value of 0.08 implies a maximum expected power imbalance of 8.0 Megawatts among all 118 nodes of `case118'.
+Thus, reducing the Max Eq. from 1.284 with the LD+MAE model to 0.089 with our Sandwich BNN SvP model represents a significant improvement.